KelvinJC/qua-llm/README.md

 A Q&A chatbot built around open source large language models (including Meta's Llama-3.1-70b, MistralAI's mixtral-8x7b-32768 ).

 ### Mode of deployment
 The chatbot is deployed via a RESTful API.
+It uses the groq SDK which is a package in Python's library and FastAPI a web framework well suited to building API services.

 ### Installation